psevdognom/wallet-py3k/README.md

        ```sh
        openssl pkcs12 -in "Certificates.p12" -clcerts -nokeys -out certificate.pem
        ```
-    3. Generate the key pem file -- **Note** you must set a password for the key pem file or you'll get errors when attempt to generate the pkpass file.
+    3. Generate the key pem file:<br/>**Note** *you must set a password for the key pem file or you'll get errors when attempt to generate the pkpass file.*

        ```sh
        openssl pkcs12 -in "Certificates.p12" -nocerts -out key.pem
        ```